Skyppid/WPF-Task-Dialog/readme.md

 ## Details ##

-- Project created in Visual Studio 2010
+- Project ported to Visual Studio 2019 (created in Visual Studio 2010 originally)
-- .NET 4.0 Client Profile
+- .Net Core 3.1
 - Uses the native TaskDialogIndirect API when available (Vista/7)
 - Licensed under [The Code Project Open License (CPOL) 1.02][5]
     - Can be freely redistributed